+The 2017 Five Star Government Forum brought together some some of the foremost thought leaders in the industry.
 These dynamic speakers are influencers among industry professionals and their peers.
-With decades of combined experience, they’ve played integral roles in providing quality leadership to the government and mortgage industries.
+With decades of combined experience, they’ve played integral roles in providing quality leadership to the federal government and the mortgage industry.

 Director, Consumer Financial Protection Bureau